nicklafferty/craftycody/content/life/south-padre-island-tx.md

 The island is filled with high-rise condos and billionaires are currently buying up real estate and renovating it.
 While that means prices will skyrocket, it's looking terrific and updated.

+The most surprising thing was that the water was actually blue.
+Like really, really blue.
+You don't feel like you're in Texas at all and it's surreal.

 ![](/uploads/south-padre-google-maps.png)

 This is the area where we did all of our vacationing.
 The part of the island we stayed on was probably only about 10 miles long and maybe a mile wide at the widest.
 Sometimes while driving you could see the beach out either car window at the same time.
 It's a really tiny place and would be walkable in cooler months.